jbszczepaniak/dynamodb-with-go/README.md

 # DynamoDB with Go

+:warning:
+DynamoDB with Go was updated to use new (v2) version of AWS SDK for Go.
+If you want to play with older version just checkout branch `go-sdk-v1`.
+:warning:

 Series of posts on how to use DynamoDB with Go SDK.

 Each episode has it's directory with text of the post and runnable code.